tokamachina/conditional-visibility-new/wiki/tutorial.md

 The calculation for the vision checks is in three points (these check are enabled for all system):

 1) Check if source token has the vision enabled, if disabled is like the module is not active for that token.
-2) Check if the target is owned from the player
+2) Check if the target is owned from the player if true you can see the token.
+3) Check for the token disposition:
-3) Check for the module settings 'Disable for non hostile npc'
+   1) You can disable the check for all non hostile NPC with the module settings 'Disable for non hostile npc'
+   2) by default the check is applied to all token disposition Friendly, Neutral, Hostile
+   3) A npc Hostile can see other Hostile npc (check out the AE from known the state of this)
 4) Check if the source token has at least a active effect marked with key `ATCV.<sense or condition id>`
 5) Check if the source token has the active effect `blinded` active, if is true, you cannot see anything.
 6) Check if the source token has at least a index value between the index of some active effect of the conditions, this will check the elevation too if the active effect key `ATCV.conditionElevation` is set to true, check out the [TABLES](./tables.md) for details, you can skip this check by using the AE key `ATCV.conditionTargets` explained below.